Shopping for durable, easy-to-use garden tools can be quite challenging, especially when you’re faced with so many options.

 It’s also super easy to attach to your tractor.
 Once you’ve installed your quick hitch, back your tractor up to the rake and quickly and easily attach it.

-The rake head is five feet wide with heat-treated tines for durability.
+The rake head has an easy to clean and durable tines.
 No bending and breaking here!
 If you do happen to have a breakage, good news.
-You can get replaceable tines, so you don’t need to order a whole new tool.
+You can get replaceable parts, so you don’t need to order a whole new tool.
 The bottom line is that this is guaranteed to last for years.

 - Each tine is bolted on, allowing it to be easily replaced.